chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 > _This documentation is related to Chainguard Enforce.
 You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

 The Chainguard Enforce platform supports Single Sign-on (SSO) authentication for users.
-By default, users can log in with GitHub, Gitlab and Google, but SSO support allows users to bring their own identity provider for authentication.
+By default, users can log in with GitHub, GitLab and Google, but SSO support allows users to bring their own identity provider for authentication.
 This is helpful when your organization mandates using a corporate identity provider — like Okta or Azure Active Directory — to authenticate to SaaS products.

 ## Usage